Family: Geraniaceae

 (jer-AY-nee-um)

-Perennials Hardy
+All Plants, Perennials Hardy

-flowers best in full sun
+best in full sun

 average, draught tolerant for short periods

-Soil & Site:
+Soil & Site

 average, well drained